William Watts, a conspirator and Robert Clive - fall of Bengal

 The original South Hill Park mansion was built in 1760 for William Watts for his retirement from service as a senior official of the Bengal Government.

-So, when Robert Clive laid the strong foundation for the British Empire, right here in Bengal in asociation with Watts,who Watts equally paid played a crucial role in eliminating the non-cooperative, hostile Nawob Siraj-Ud-Daulah.
+So, when Robert Clive laid the strong foundation for the British Empire, right here in Bengal in association with Watts,who Watts equally paid played a crucial role in eliminating the non-cooperative, hostile Nawab Siraj-Ud-Daulah.
 Thus, the British laid the very first foundation stone for the British Imperialism dishonestly.
 For the Indians, it was the beginning of a dark era that lasted till the British left the Indian shores in August,1947.
 A new chapter was opened in world history.
-From the vast revenue from Bengal roughly one billion dollars, later the British Empire became a big force to reckon with and the revenue from Bengal spurred the British economy and industrial revolution.
+From the vast revenue of Bengal roughly one billion dollars, later the British Empire became a big force to reckon with.
+The revenue from Bengal spurred the British economy and industrial revolution.

 Ref: